dfki-ric/docker_image_development/Readme.md

 ## Containers

-A container derives from an image and is created by running an image
+A container derives from an image and is created by running an image.
+Once a container is "run" (a.k.a. created), it can be started again.
+Local changes are preseved in the container until the container is deleted